gosukiwi/alerter/README.md

 // You can also get an instance as such: const alert = alerter(...);
 alert.hide(); // hides the alert

+// Hiding will immediately hide the alert, if you want to fade it
+// programatically, you can do so as such: alert.fade();
 ```

 ## Custom Styles